kubernetes-client/java/kubernetes/docs/V1beta1ReplicaSetStatus.md

 # V1beta1ReplicaSetStatus

+ReplicaSetStatus represents the current status of a ReplicaSet.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **availableReplicas** | **Integer** | The number of available replicas (ready for at least minReadySeconds) for this replica set. |  [optional]